denistsoi/franklinchen.github.io/source/_posts/2013-02-02-an-unexpected-afternoon-tour-9-miles-of-running.markdown

 ## Chess tournament 1: a delayed Pittsburgh Chess Club Championship round 3 game

 OK, so I was exaggerating: I did not visit two complete chess tournaments on my tour.
-I did visit the final unplayed game of round 3 in the current Pittsburgh Chess Club Championship that is played Tuesday nights.
+I did visit the final unplayed game of round 3 in the [current Pittsburgh Chess Club Championship](/blog/2013/01/23/pittsburgh-chess-club-championship-2013-round-2-surviving-time-trouble/) that is played Tuesday nights.
 The game was between Kurt Wallnau and Peter Jansen, and had been postponed because Kurt couldn't make it on Tuesday.
+This game was important because likely the winner would be my opponent for round 4 on Tuesday, because of my current perfect score of three wins in the first three rounds so far.

 It turned out that shortly before I was about to go for a run in the afternoon, I got word from Kurt that he was about to play his rescheduled game with Peter at the Pittsburgh Chess Club.
 So I thought I would run there from home (just a bit over a mile away) to stop by and take a look before continuing on with my run.